nikitaswamy26/Simple-Restaurant-website/README.md

 # Simple-Restaurant-website
-This is Website using CSS and Html
+This Is Frontend used website.